popeindustries/lit-html-server/README.md

 # lit-html-server

 Render [**lit-html**](https://polymer.github.io/lit-html/) templates on the server as Node.js streams.
-Supports all **lit-html** types, special attribute expressions, and most of the standard directives.
+Supports all **lit-html** types, special attribute expressions, and many of the standard directives.

 > Although based on **lit-html** semantics, **lit-html-server** is a great general purpose HTML template streaming library.
-Tagged template literals are a native JavaScript feature, and the HTML rendered is 100% standard markup, with no special syntax or client-side runtime required.
+Tagged template literals are a native JavaScript feature, and the HTML rendered is 100% standard markup, with no special syntax or client-side runtime required!

 ## Usage